LastPass: 2022 customer data and partially-encrypted vault theft

+In November 2022, LastPass assured users that passwords stored with the service were still secure.

-The customer data included customers' names, billing addresses, phone numbers, email addresses, IP addresses and partial credit card numbers, and the number of rounds of encryption used, MFA seeds and device identifiers.
+The customer data included customers' names, billing addresses, phone numbers, email addresses, IP addresses and partial credit card numbers, and the number of rounds of encryption used, multi-factor authentication (MFA) seeds and device identifiers.
 The vault data included, for each breached user, unencrypted website URLs and site names, and encrypted usernames, passwords and form data for those sites.
-According the reports, the stolen info did not include a plain text copy of the user's master password.

-The threat actor first gained unauthorized access to portions of their development environment, source code, and technical information through a single compromised developer's laptop.
+The threat actor first gained unauthorized access to portions of their development environment, source code, and technical information through a single compromised developer's laptop computer.
 LastPass responded by re-building their development environment and rotating certificates.
-The actor however used the information to target and hack the computer of a senior DevOps engineer, used a key logger to obtain that engineer's master password.
+The actor, however, used the information to target and hack the computer of a senior DevOps engineer, and used a keystroke logger to obtain that engineer's master password.
 The actor then gained access to an encrypted corporate vault, which was shared between just four engineers.
-That vault contained keys to S3 buckets of the backups to customer files.
-The actor obtained the user database of August 14 2022, and several password vault backups taken between August 20 and September 16, 2022.
+That vault contained keys to Amazon S3 "buckets" of the backups to customer files.
+The actor obtained the user database of August 14, 2022, and several password vault backups taken between August 20 and September 16, 2022.

-LastPass's December report suggested that, if customers had selected a strong master password and elected, under the account's advanced settings, to uses the many thousands of rounds of PBKDF2-HMAC-SHA-256 encryption (600,000 iterations recommended by OWASP, as of 2023), it would take millions of years to decrypt the passwords.
-However, new customers prior to June 2012 had by default a single PBKDF2-HMAC-SHA-256 hash applied to their master password, with site usernames and passwords encrypted with the weak AES-ECB cipher mode.
-The default iteration count that was later increased for new customers to 500 encryption cycles, then later increased to 5000.
-By February 2018 the default for new customers was 100,100 iterations, a minimum master password length of 12 characters, and the stronger AES-CBC cipher mode employed.
-Old customers using old defaults may not have had their encryption rounds increased, nor have been forced to use a long password.

 Commentators expressed concerns that if a user's master password was weak or leaked, the encrypted parts of the customer's data could be decrypted.
 Initially, LastPass stated no action was necessary for the majority of its customers, but other sources recommended changing all passwords and vigilance against possible phishing attacks.
-Some sources criticized LastPass's response, and raised additional concerns over the number of rounds of encryption that were required.

 A class-action lawsuit was initiated in early 2023, with the anonymous plaintiff stating that LastPass failed to keep users' information safe.
 Of particular concern in the lawsuit was the increased risk of the details being used in phishing attacks.

+In September 2023, a potential link was made between the 2022 data theft and a total of more than $35 million in cryptocurrency that had been stolen from over 150 victims since December 2022.
+The link was made due the fact that almost all victims were LastPass users.
+In 2025, a larger heist of $150 million was also linked to the 2022 data theft.

+2025 DOM-based Extension Clickjacking

+Security researcher Marek Tóth presented a vulnerability in browser extensions of several password managers (including LastPass) at DEF CON 33 on August 9, 2025.
+In their default configurations, these extensions were shown to be exposed to a DOM-based extension clickjacking technique, allowing attackers to exfiltrate user data with just a single click.
+The affected password manager vendors were notified in April 2025.
+According to Tóth, LastPass version 4.146.8 (September 12, 2025), which was intended to address the issue, remains vulnerable.